LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-2. Perform formal manipulations using the standard rules of calculus as if all functions in this space were smooth and compactly supported until we obtain a desired result.
+2. Perform formal manipulations using the standard rules of calculus as if all functions in this space were smooth and compactly supported until we obtain the desired result.

 3. Pass to the limit to recover the expression for the whole class of functions.